ImperaLuna/veridion_product_deduplication_challenge/README.md

 of the dataset and there seem to be a clear distinction between them, I decided the best approach is to keep them both.

-* Columns `purity`, `pressure_rating` and `power_rating` they are pretty similar with the above case, the interesting aspect about these columns is that they all contain dictionaries.
-Normally I decided would keep them as is, however since this is a challenge and the data structure allows I decided to just merge them and see what I can break :D.
+* Columns `purity`, `pressure_rating` and `power_rating` they are pretty similar with the above case, the interesting aspect about these columns is that they all contain dictionaries with the same keys.
+I planned to keep them as they were, but since this is a challenge and the data structure allows, I decided to merge them and see what I could break. :D.
+  * Later edit – We _**did**_ break things.
+Even though all three columns share the same dictionary keys, the purity column never contains a value for `key:unit`.
+Since `pressure_rating` and `power_rating` also occasionally lack a unit value, merging them results in ambiguous data.

-###### How do we merge rows?
+#### How do we merge rows?

 Since we know we are handling duplicate data I believe the first step should be figuring out what data types are we working with and creating a function to properly merge the rows.